-In this tutorial, you explore how the various objects that you can create in a project are integrated into reports, which are added to dashboard tabs, which are components of a dashboard.
+In this tutorial, you explore how the various objects that you can create in a workspace are integrated into reports, which are added to dashboard tabs, which are components of a dashboard.

 If you are building dashboards on a Macintosh, set the display of scroll bars to “Always On” in your System Preferences.
 Otherwise, users of your dashboards may see scroll bars where you had not.